MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/tls-exist-connection-closed.md

 This scenario occurs when you or your administrator restricted certain algorithms on the client or the server for extra security.

 The client and server TLS versions, [cipher suites](/windows/win32/secauthn/cipher-suites-in-schannel) can be easily examined in the **Client Hello** and **Server Hello** packets in a network trace.
 The **Client Hello** packet advertises all the client cipher suites, while the **Server Hello** packet specifies one of them.
-If there are no matching suites, the server will close the connection instead of responding to the **Server Hello** packet.
+If there are no matching suites, the server closes the connection instead of responding to the **Server Hello** packet.

 ### Resolution